Andrés Gimeno: Tennis career

-Gimeno's best Grand Slam results as a singles player came in 1968 when the Open era started and the professional could participate in Grand Slams.
-His first good result was the final in Australian Open in 1969, where he lost to Rod Laver in three sets.
-Gimeno won events at Barcelona, Cologne and New York in 1969, Dallas in 1970 and Hamburg in 1971.
+Gimeno's greatest Grand Slam success as a singles player came after the Open era started in 1968 and professionals were allowed to participate in the Grand Slams.
+At the first ever such tournament featuring professionals, the 1968 French Open, Gimeno reached the semifinals.
+The following year, he reached the final of the Australian Open, where he lost to Rod Laver in three sets.
+Gimeno won events in Barcelona, Cologne, and New York in 1969, Dallas in 1970, and Hamburg in 1971.
+He also reached the semifinals at Wimbledon in 1970.

-Gimeno's best year was in 1972, when he was a finalist in Brussels and in Paris, and he won in Los Angeles, in Eastbourne, in Gstaad, and the French Open.
-The Catalan won his first and only Grand Slam in 1972.
+Gimeno's best year was in 1972, when he was a finalist in Brussels and Paris, and won in Los Angeles, Eastbourne, Gstaad, and at the French Open—his first and only Grand Slam championship.
 He held the record for the oldest male player to win the French Open (at the age of 34) until 2022, and remains the oldest first-time Grand Slam champion.
 In the final, he beat the French player Patrick Proisy in four sets.
-In addition, he reached the semifinals at Wimbledon in 1970.
 In 1973, he reached the final of the Dutch Open in Hilversum, where Tom Okker beat him in five sets.

 Gimeno was an active Davis Cup player, recording an 18–5 singles record and 5–5 doubles record.
 His debut was in the match that Spain played against Egypt with one of the most important players in Spain, Manuel Santana.
 He could not play the competition while he was a part of the professional group, but he participated as coach in 1966.
 In 1973, he injured his meniscus and decided to quit playing tennis.
 He became the tennis coach in the RFET, Tennis' Spanish Federation and then in the Suisse Federation.